JezzComputers/Raspberry-Pi/README.md

-# Raspberry Pi 4/5 Overclocking and Power Button Project
+# Raspberry Pi 4/5 Overclocking and Power Button

 **Overview**

-This project provides a comprehensive solution for overclocking the Raspberry Pi 4 and 5, while also adding a physical power button for safe shutdown and reboot.
-The project utilizes the Samba software to achieve stable and efficient overclocking, and includes a custom-designed power button circuit for seamless integration with the Raspberry Pi.
+Describes how to: overclock the Raspberry Pi 4/5, add a physical power button for safe shutdown and reboot or use samba for remote file access

 **Features**